joaomelo/hot-collection/README.md

 We have two methods to update documents: `set` and `update`.
 Both receive an item as parameter.
 The item object must have an `id` property.

-If a document with that `id` already exists in the database collection all it's data will be replaced by what is inside the item parameter.
+If a document with that `id` already exists in the database collection, all it's data will be replaced by what is inside the item parameter.
 If no document is found, a new one will be inserted associated with the id.
-Let's update the last example with the editing capability.
+The `update` method will not replace but merge data between the argument and the document in the database.
+The example bellow illustrates employee data editing with `set` and `update`.

     function renderSetItem (el, adapter) {
       const employeeCollection = new HotCollection('employees', { adapter });

       byId('btn-set-item-set').onclick = () => editEmployee(employeeCollection, 'set');
       byId('btn-set-item-update').onclick = () => editEmployee(employeeCollection, 'update');